Farm Bill, Genetic Engineering

 A single kernel of corn contains the genetic story of how its ancestor plants adapted and survived.
 It tells the story of the humans who tended those plants over millennia, selecting varieties that could thrive in poor soils and in the face of drought.

-In Mexico, the birthplace of corn, indigenous communities have created hundreds of varieties of seed, each with its own surprising storyline.
+In Mexico, the birthplace of corn, Indigenous communities have created hundreds of varieties of seed, each with its own surprising storyline.
 For example, one variety of corn which has long been stewarded by the Mixe people of Oaxaca was recently found to fix its own nitrogen.
 This unexpected discovery, which could potentially contribute to the fight against climate change, reinforces the importance of the link between biodiversity and indigenous and local seed stewardship.

 U.S. Trade Policy and Genetic Engineering Threaten Local Seed Sovereignty

-Unfortunately, developments in U.S. trade policy since the 1990’s have weakened, rather than supported, indigenous peoples in Mexico and local communities in the United States.
+Unfortunately, developments in U.S. trade policy since the 1990’s have weakened, rather than supported, Indigenous peoples in Mexico and local communities in the United States.

 Prior to the free trade agreements of the early 1990’s, Mexico was self-sufficient in corn production for human consumption, and relied primarily on sorghum for animal feed.